pywbem/nocaselist/docs/intro.rst

 .. _list class of Python 3.8: https://docs.python.org/3.8/library/stdtypes.html#list

 The case-insensitivity is achieved by matching any key values as their casefolded values.
-By default, the casefolding is performed with :meth:`py:str.casefold` for unicode string keys and with :meth:`py:bytes.lower` for byte string keys.
+By default, the casefolding is performed as follows:

+* On Python 3, with :meth:`py:str.casefold` for unicode string keys and with :meth:`py:bytes.lower` for byte string keys.

+* On Python 2, with :meth:`py2:str.lower`.

 The :meth:`py:str.casefold` method implements the casefolding algorithm described in :term:`Default Case Folding in The Unicode Standard`.

 The default casefolding can be overridden with a user-defined casefold method.